weirdev/lagern/INPROGRESS.md

 	Generic permissions support ie. Linux (POSIX)
 		Handle restoring to different OS/permissions scheme than saved to Support deleting entire backup sets (at dest)
-Test support for large backup sets
-	Optimize B+ tree BlobStore
-		bulk loading of tree
-		store some nodes out of memory?
-		optimize node size
-		Progress report/bar
-	Reduce number of blob files per directory
-		Currently one file per blob and all files in destination root (Some) operating systems have poor performance with many files in a single directory Handle common things that could go wrong circular links when checking if ancestor is backup source safe writeout of indexes
+Handle common things that could go wrong
+	circular links when checking if ancestor is backup source safe writeout of indexes